Ali Askar Lali

 Ali Askar Lali (علی عسکر لعلی) is an Afghan former football player and trainer.
-In 1981, he moved to Germany as a refugee and lived many years in Paderborn.
+In 1981, he moved to Germany as a refugee and lived for many years in Paderborn.
 He now lives in Germany and Afghanistan.
 He was previously the assistant manager of the Afghanistan national football team.

 As a coach Lali currently participates in a project of the Foreign Office to promote Afghan women's football and trained the Afghan women's national team.

 National career

 He was included in the Afghanistan national under-20 football team at the 1977 AFC Youth Championship hosted by Iran.
-At senior level, he participated in 1976 Qaed-e Azam International Football Tournament hosted by Pakistan and [1980 Olympic Games qualifycation.
+At senior level, he participated in 1976 Quaid-e Azam International Football Tournament hosted by Pakistan and the 1980 Olympic Games qualification.